arduino-serial-plotter

 }

-The result you will obtain is similar to the following image.
+The result you will get is similar to the following image.

-Of course, in a real application, the displayed value would be a monitored variable such as, for example, the measurement taken using one of the many sensors we have seen in the blog.
-Similarly, we should adjust the time between transmissions to the desired measurement frequency.
+Of course, in a real application, the displayed value would be a monitored variable, such as a measurement taken by one of the many sensors we have seen on the blog.
+Similarly, we should adjust the time between sends to the desired measurement frequency.

 We see that, despite its limitations, it is a tool that is useful for its simplicity in performing quick tests and setups.
-We hope that future versions will improve and add new functionalities to the Serial Plotter.
+We hope that in future versions they improve and add new features to the Serial Plotter.